Why So Lonely: Background and composition

 "Why So Lonely" was written by Wonder Girls members Hyerim, Sunmi, and Yubin, with songwriter Hong Ji-sang.
 It is the first Wonder Girls single not written by JYP Entertainment producer Park Jin-young, and marks their tenth anniversary as a group.
 After the release of the group's album Reboot in 2015, Park told them they were ready to write their own single.
 Yeeun said they tried to write a song that can "really benefit from being played live as a band", because their previous release did not meet their expectations.

 Unlike Reboot, which had hired instrumentalists, the members actually played their instruments on the tracks, completing their transition from a dance-oriented girl group to a real band.

 "Why So Lonely" was described as a slow tempo, reggae-pop dance song with "soft guitar riffs and steel drum rhythm".
 The reggae genre was chosen after the members voted on various options, and they were also influenced by British singer Lily Allen.
 Hyerim said the lyrics "are about the lonely feeling after a romantic relationship, material that many people can sympathize with".
 The original chorus had a modern rock feel before Park advised the group to make it more reggae like the verses.
 "Beautiful Boy" was written by Sunmi, Yubin, and Hyerim, with songwriter Frants, who also co-wrote three songs on Reboot.
 It is an uptempo track featuring digital and analog sounds, and is inspired by 1970s music.

 Release

 JYP Entertainment released teaser pictures of each member on the company's Twitter account in June 2016, showing the members venturing off to a 1970s concept.
 "Beautiful Boy" was released exclusively on limited edition vinyl at the 6th Seoul Record & CD Fair on June 18, selling all 500 available copies in less than two hours.
-One day before the single's release, the track list was revealed, showing that the members had written and composed each track, including the title track.
+One day before the single album's release, the track list was revealed, showing that the members had written and composed each track, including the title track.
 On July 4, Wonder Girls had a live premiere on Naver's V app at 11:30 pm KST, thirty minutes before the single was released at midnight on July 5.
-It was distributed as a physical single and was made available for digital consumption.
-During the live broadcast, they performed all three songs from the single with the members playing their respective instruments.
+It was distributed as a physical single album and was made available for digital consumption.
+During the live broadcast, they performed all three songs from the release with the members playing their respective instruments.